-16 (a) MORE PROTECTIVE.-Nothing in this subtitle 17 shall be construed to diminish the obligation of an em-18 ployer to comply with any contract, collective bargaining 19 agreement, or any employment benefit program or plan 20 that provides greater paid sick leave or other leave rights 21 to covered direct care professionals or individuals than the 22 rights established under this subtitle.

-(b) LESS PROTECTIVE.-The rights established forcovered direct care professionals under this subtitle shall
+- 16 (a) More Protective.-Nothing in this subtitle - 17 shall be construed to diminish the obligation of an em- - 18 ployer to comply with any contract, collective bargaining - 19 agreement, or any employment benefit program or plan - 20 that provides greater paid sick leave or other leave rights - 21 to covered direct care professionals or individuals than the - 22 rights established under this subtitle. - 23 (b) Less Protective.-The rights established for - 24 covered direct care professionals under this subtitle shall

-1 not be diminished by any contract, collective bargaining 2 agreement, or any employment benefit program or plan.
-3 SEC.
-338. ENCOURAGEMENT OF MORE GENEROUS LEAVE 4 POLICIES.
-5 Nothing in this subtitle shall be construed- 6 (1) to discourage employers from adopting or 7 retaining leave policies more generous than policies 8 that comply with the requirements of this subtitle; 9 OF 10 (2) to discourage or prevent an employer from 11 adopting a contract, collective bargaining agreement, 12 or employment benefit program or plan that pro- 13 vides greater right or benefits to covered direct care 14 professionals than the rights established under this 15 subtitle.
-16 SEC.
-339. REGULATIONS.
-17 (a) IN GENERAL.-Subject to subsection (b), not 18 later than 180 days after the date of enactment of this 19 Act, the Secretary shall prescribe such regulations as are 20 necessary to carry out this subtitle.
-21 (b) IMMEDIATE COMPLIANCE.-The rights and re- 22 sponsibilities specified in this subtitle shall take effect on mediately, without regard whether regulations have been prescribed under this section.

-24 persons subject to those responsibilities shall comply im-
+- 1 not be diminished by any contract, collective bargaining - 2 agreement, or any employment benefit program or plan. - 3 SEC.
+338. ENCOURAGEMENT OF MORE GENEROUS LEAVE - 4 POLICIES. - 5 Nothing in this subtitle shall be construed- - 6 (1) to discourage employers from adopting or 7 retaining leave policies more generous than policies 8 that comply with the requirements of this subtitle; - 9 or - 10 (2) to discourage or prevent an employer from - adopting a contract, collective bargaining agreement, - or employment benefit program or plan that pro- - vides greater right or benefits to covered direct care - professionals than the rights established under this - subtitle. - 16 SEC.
+339. REGULATIONS. - 17 (a) In General.-Subject to subsection (b), not - 18 later than 180 days after the date of enactment of this - 19 Act, the Secretary shall prescribe such regulations as are - 20 necessary to carry out this subtitle. - 21 (b) Immediate Compliance.-The rights and re- - 22 sponsibilities specified in this subtitle shall take effect on - 23 the date of enactment of this Act and employers and other - 24 persons subject to those responsibilities shall comply im-